dylanblokhuis/wp-pkg/README.md

 - zips the wp-content folder with ignoring things like node_modules/.git etc ✔️
 - uses the wp-config file to export the database ✔️
-- search and replace the serialized stuff
+- search and replace the serialized stuff ✔️
-- config file? e.g. reading .wp-pkg file for settings like old url and new url